 The customer is responsible for all costs associated with installing the customer-owned generation system on the customer's side.
 Depending on the size of the installation, the customer may also be responsible for certain fees payable to KUA.
-For a Tier 1 system

-(less than 10 kW) there are no additional KUA fees.
+For a Tier 1 system (less that 10 kW) there are no additional KUA fees.
 For a Tier 2 system (greater the 10 kW and less than or equal to 100 kW) KUA charges an application fee of \$320.
-For Tier 3 systems (greater than 100 kW and less than or equal to 2 MW) KUA charges an application fee of \$470.
+For Tier 3 systems (greater than 100 kW and less than or equal to 2 MW) KUA charges an application fee of \$470 and a deposit of \$2,500 to cover the cost of an interconnection study.
 Also, depending on the size of the system, the customer may be required to carry minimum insurance coverage.
 All of the fees and insurance requirements are explained in the program documents.